clefourrier/clefourrier.github.io/_pages/about.md

   - /about.html
 ---

-I am a **Ph.D student** at [Inria Paris](https://www.inria.fr/centre/paris) currently working on cognate prediction with neural networks and low-resource neural machine translation architectures.
+I am a **Ph.D student** at [Inria Paris](https://www.inria.fr/centre/paris).
+I developed *state-of-the-art architectures for historical word reconstruction* (using methods inspired by low-resource MT), then interpreted and *probed* these models to understand if/which historical information is learned as a by-product.
+At the moment, I am studying the transferability of these techniques to *lexicon induction for low-resourced languages*.
 I worked as a **software engineer** from 2015 to 2019.

 If it's about outreach, ping me!